Robert White (Washington, D.C., politician): General election

-White announced his candidacy for Mayor in the 2022 election in October 2021.
-He has been endorsed by DC Attorney General Karl Racine, the DC Nurses Association, the Washington Teachers Union, AFSCME DC Council 20, AFGE Local 1975, the DC Latino Caucus, Sierra Club DC, DC Working Families Party, Jews United For Justice Campaign Fund, DC For Democracy, DC NOW, Our Revolution DC, Capital Stonewall Democrats, NASW Metro DC, and Petworth News.
-He is also a Moms Demand Action Gun Sense Candidate.

 Council term

 White was sworn into office for a full four-year council term at noon on January 2, 2017.
 In his time on the council, he has successfully passed numerous pieces of legislation, including: the Birth to Three for All DC Act (expanded early childhood education), The Returning Citizens Opportunity to Succeed Amendment Act, the Bias in Threat Assessments Evaluation Amendment Act, the Youth Rights Amendment Act, the Housing Rehabilitation Incentives Regulation Amendment Act, the Shared Services to Improve Housing Counseling Act, the Generating Affordability in Neighborhoods (GAIN) Act, the Human Rights Enhancement Amendment Act, the Reporting Sexual Misconduct in Schools Amendment Act, the Financial Literacy Education in Schools Amendment Act, the Economic Development Return on Investment Affordability Amendment Act, the Sexual Harassment Data Collection and Reporting Act, the Fund Management Diversification Amendment Act, the Local Work Opportunity Tax Credit Amendment Act, the Returning Citizens Cannabis Equity Amendment Act, the District Government Transgender and Non-Binary Employment Study Act, the Restore the Vote Amendment Act, the Renewable Energy Future Amendment Act, the Senior Co-Living Program Establishment Act, and more.

 In 2019, White was a deciding vote approving the no-bid, single source award of a $215 million, five-year contract to start the District's sports betting operations.
 White initially opposed the deal, expressing reservations about a sole source contract.
 His position changed after his committee was offered oversight of the transit agency.
 White claimed that he changed his mind because of benefits the no bid contract would bring to local businesses.

 As chair of the Committee on Facilities and Procurement, White accepted at $2,000 donation for his 2020 re-election campaign from the head of Security Assurance Management, a company that contracted security officers to the DC Government.
 In a whistleblower lawsuit, Security Assurance Management was charged with providing staff that worked under expired licenses, fell asleep on the job, and failed to detect test bombs.
 White said he could not tell who was telling the truth and claimed he would pursue oversight of company.
 Before White took office, he said all corporate contributions should be banned.